toverbay/fargrid/README.md

   <sup><sup>9</sup> Like `SetRotationZ` instead of just `SetRotation` and `m_RotationZDeg` instead of `m_Rotation`.
 Probably makes it less readable... might change it back...</sup>

   <sup><sup>10</sup> The most popular comment from the video also mentions this, so I'm not alone thinking about this.</sup>

+  <sup><sup>11</sup> I left the vendor folder for the `stb_image` files at 'stb' in case I want to grab any other lib from that vendor.
+Also, the default indent was set to tabs for some reason.
+I'm changing to spaces in any file that contains tabs.
+I'm not super religious about tabs vs. spaces, I'm just... used to spaces...</sup>